Skip to main content

 Micro websites

 After the 2017 re-launch of NICIC.gov, I turned my attentions to our microsites.
 Microsites are small websites dedicated to one topic or course that NIC teaches.
-There are about 35 of them and they were each a little unique and required attention and care.
+There are about 35 of them and they were each unique and required attention and care.
 In addition to creating and maintaining the microsites, we also continued to expand the features of the main website by rebuilding and relaunching NIC’s forums and community website to allow for corrections professionals to have a place to collaborate, have private group discussions, and connect with the public if needed.
-This community website was built in Drupal 8 as the Drupal association had communicated that version 7 was supposed to be end-of-life in 2021.
+In 2024, the web team is also building out a microsite dedicated to NIC’s most popular program – Thinking for a Change.
+NIC is releasing version 5 of their curriculum and my team has been tasked with converting all PDF and PowerPoint course materials into digital website content.

 Documentation